Truman Leon Flowers was born May 21, 1933 in Dexter NM to Barney & Alma (Absher) Flowers.

 He was a member of the Masonic Lodge and the Shriners of NM.

 The family requests that memorial contributions be made to the Shriner’s Children’s Hospital.

-To send flowers to Truman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Truman L. Flowers, please visit our floral store.

 Shriners Hospitals for Children Attn: Office of Development

 2900 N. Rocky Point Dr., Tampa FL 33607